 Top 25 Examples of Mughal Architecture

 The Mughal Empire once ruled over a large portion of modern-day India, Pakistan, Bangladesh, and Afghanistan.
 The empire was founded in 1526 by Babur.
 He was a conqueror who descended from both Genghis Khan and the great Timur.
 The term Mughal can be translated to Mongol, a name that comes from the dynasty’s Turko-Mongol ethnicity.
 The Mughals ruled their empire with absolute power.
 They established a strong taxation system and an effective government.
-This lead to a golden age during the 17th and 18th centuries.
+This led to a golden age during the 17th & 18th centuries.
 The Mughals built dozens of incredible works of architecture, including the Taj Mahal and the Red Fort.
-Both of which are among the most visited sites in all of modern-day India.
+Both of these are among the most visited sites in all of modern-day India.
 Below is a list of the greatest works of Mughal Architecture and a look at the evolution of the mighty Mughal Empire.

 Who were the Mughals?